lindemann-co/einstein-cv-template/README.md

 This template requires [LaTeX](https://www.latex-project.org/).
 IF you don't know what this means, then you should probably not invest your time learning it now[^1].

 ## How to customize the CV to your taste
 To start with, I recommend you chose a color set at your liking.
-It all happens in [cv-einstein.cls](cv-einstein.cls).
+It all happens in [cv_einstein.cls](cv_einstein.cls).
 Trying different hues, saturations and brightnesses should be pretty easy.

-All icons come from Font Awesome for LaTeX, whose documentation is available in [doc/](doc).
+All icons come from Font Awesome for LaTeX, whose documentation is available at [doc/fontawesome.pdf](doc/fontawesome.pdf).

 ## Request